 \section{Introduction}

-With the tremendous development of communication technologies, the flow of wireless data transmission has experienced an exponential growth in recent years supported by a higher transmission rate and ubiquitous connectivity.
-Under this trend, multiple delay-sensitive applications have been gaining \RV{significant} attention in the fifth-generation (5G) communication networks.
-Besides, the ongoing works for six-generation (6G) communication networks indicate that there will be more stringent delay and reliability requirements in 6G applications \cite{6g}.
+With the tremendous development of communication technologies, the flow of wireless data transmission has experienced an exponential growth in recent years, supported by a higher transmission rate and ubiquitous connectivity.
+Under this trend, multiple delay-sensitive applications have garnered significant attention in the fifth-generation (5G) communication networks.
+Furthermore, ongoing research on the six-generation (6G) communication networks indicates that there will be more stringent requirements for delay and reliability in 6G applications \cite{6g}.
 As one of the essential requirements for mission-critical and emerging applications in 5G and 6G, low-latency communication has been a popular topic under active consideration in the research community.